fmay/ocr-python-1/.guides/sections.md

 step: 02-variables

 ---
 We use variables in our programs to store data.
 Each variable has a name and stores data of a certain type (string, integer, real etc).
-In Python we do now have to explicitly state the data type being stored it will work this out for itself when the variable is first used.
+In Python we do now have to explicitly state the data type being stored.
+It will work this out for itself when the variable is first used.

 In this section we will just use string variables.
 String is just the programming term for text (i.e. letters, numbers and symbols).